efregoso/otxv/README.txt

     What I want to do this time: Finish implementing map visualization, Start on Timeline view Stretch goal: Implement updating to last saved date

-    Updated all pulses with IPv4 & IPv6 address indicators to include location information from Google Maps.
+    Fully updated all pulses with IPv4 & IPv6 address indicators to include location information from Google Maps.

     Timeline visualization complete.
 Expanded pulse size to 200 to create better